Top 5 High Risk Health Conditions Affecting Singaporeans

 Due to ethnic and genetic factors, Singaporeans are more more susceptible to certain health risks.
 We list out the five with the highest prevalence.

-When it comes to health, our ancestry and ethnicity plays a huge part.
-Family history, who we are, where we come from, and how we live offer essential clues to the health risks we might be prone to.
+When it comes to health, our ancestry and ethnicity play a huge part.
+Family history, who we are, where we come from, and how we live to offer essential clues to the health risks we might be prone to.

 According to experts, here are 5 health risks Singaporeans should keep a watch out for.

 Children in spectacles is a common sight for us in Singapore.
 Nearsightedness or Myopia is a common vision condition in which you can see objects near to you clearly, but objects further appear blurry.

 Nearsightedness may develop gradually or rapidly, often worsening during childhood and adolescence.
 It tends to run in families.